Standard Grafik

 * Map sketchers probably like feltwerk the most, fastest to sketch in

-* Counter Strike, Day of Defeat
+* Quake, Counter Strike, Day of Defeat

 * Blocky models, hence the name feltwerk.